Isn’t for Everyone.

 The soda jerk inquired: “Large one?”

-Your business’ sales data, the demographic and psychographic research of your target market, titles, tags, and categories, media, headlines and calls to action… every future tool that sells is based on this document.
+Your business’ sales data, the demographic and psychographic research of your target market, titles, tags, and categories, media, headlines and calls to action… every future tool sells better based on this document.

-This document refines and emboldens and clarifies your announcements and communications to become lines around the block with people ready to buy.
+You will refines and embolden your announcements.
+You’ll see lines around the block with people ready to buy.

 Ted Levitt understood this.
 Most businesspeople cannot tell you who their best targets are.
 They are not aware of their current customers and their likes and dislikes.